readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 From the perspective of the commodity seller, usefulness is definitely not what founds exchangeability.
 She does not want to use the commodity but exchange it.
 For her it does not have any usefulness at all.
-The owners of the BMW company may want drive, say, 10 cars themselves, the remain thousands of cars which are produced every day are certainly not useful to them.
+The owners of the BMW company may want drive, say, 10 cars themselves, the remaining thousands of cars which are produced every day are certainly not useful to them.
 For those who want to have one of those BMWs it too cannot be irrelevant how many apples they have to give up in exchange for it.
-One could say, well those apples do not have use-value for them, so it does not matter how many they have to give up, they gets what they really want.
+One could say, well those apples do not have use-value for them, so it does not matter how many they have to give up, they get what they really want.
 Because access to use-values in this society is dependent on how much I own, use-value only plays the part that it must exist in exchange; the exchangers confront each other on the exchange-value side.
 Because everybody does it, an individual decision also does not play a big role.
 I have